HengLan/PlanarTrack/tracking_result/readme.txt

 Afterwards, unzip the downloaded file of tracking results and place all the files under current folder (i.e., /PlanarTrack/tracking_result/).

-If you want to test your own tracker, please simply your tracking results (package your tracking results into a folder named by your tracker) at this folder.
+If you want to test your own tracker, you can simply put your tracking results (package your tracking results into a folder named by your tracker) at this folder.